 The material also means that it is very easy to wash and you can clean it as many times as you want without having to worry about damaging the fabric.
 This TETON liner does not come with a zipper, but with the right amount of velcro to close it back up while you’re inside without any discomfort.

-- COMFORTABLE SLEEPING BAG: For camping in 3 seasons; Soft lining; Half-circle mummy style hood keeps you warm and your pillow clean; Unzips on each side for airflow and easy access
+- COMFORTABLE SLEEPING BAG: Soft lining; Half-circle mummy style hood keeps you warm and your pillow clean; Unzips on each side for airflow and easy access; For camping in three seasons

 - NEVER ROLL YOUR SLEEPING BAG AGAIN: TETON provides a great compression sack for stuffing your sleeping bag; Start at the bottom and stuff the bag in, then tighten the heavy-duty straps